EOLab-HSRW/tambopata-neolink-mqtt/readme.md

 Contributors will be welcomed and appreciated to fix this issue with the manual control service! :)

 ## References

-Thank you so much for the contributors and team from Neolink, Paho, and Mosquitto for making this project possible!

 ### Neolink